Three strategies to scale up alumni-student connections

 With a renewed focus on outreach, talent development, and teaching students how to ask great questions, a new data and engagement infrastructure will be created, enabling network platforms to be better tools and help teams achieve stronger results over the long term.

-Chris Marshall Advancement Consulting Washburn & McGoldrick, and Network Catalyst with Protopia.
+Ryan is an engagement strategist and consultant with Chris Marshall Advancement Consulting Washburn & McGoldrick, and Network Catalyst with Protopia.
 Follow Ryan on twitter @RyanCatherwood or on Instagram @rcatherwood.
 Listen to the web show Alum-Less live on LinkedIn, every-other-Friday at 11:30 am ET, or check out the podcast edition.